Updated September 2025

 If I’d known I was eating my bike last night, would I still have ordered the garlic and balsamic mussels as a first course?

 Motorbikes or Mussels?
-Defining My True Priorities…
+Defining My True Priorities.

 If I’d been paying attention, could I have been more selective when ordering and not had to take money from the bike category?
 Yes, absolutely.
-Of course, on Sunday when I reviewed the damage, it was too late to change my mind—the food was eaten and part of my bike budget was gone.
+Of course, on Sunday when I reviewed the damage, it was too late to change my mind—the food was eaten and part of my bike savings was gone.

-Find the Money, First.
+How to Save Money: Find the Money, First.

 It’s not just a catchy phrase—I live by these four words.

 Finding the money, first, gives me the choice to put my money towards the thing I truly want.
 For example, I might prioritize dinner with an old friend who, unexpectedly, dropped into town for the weekend well above the urgency of buying a new bike.
+Or I might realize that building my emergency savings takes precedence over both the dinner and the bike.

 What’s Your Bike Fund?